iotaledger/identity.rs/documentation/docs/specs/did/iota_did_method_spec.md

 ![Blockchain bottleneck](/img/blockchain-bottleneck.gif) | ![Tangle Bottleneck](/img/tangle-bottleneck.gif)

-## UTXO and Stardust
+## UTXO Ledger

 The unspent transaction output ([UTXO](https://wiki.iota.org/IOTA-2.0-Research-Specifications/5.1UTXO)) model defines a ledger state where outputs are created by a transaction consuming outputs of previous transactions as inputs.
-Stardust introduced multiple output types including Basic Output for value transactions, NFT Output for storing NFTs on layer 1, and Alias Output mainly designed for smart contract support.
+IOTA and Shimmer have several output types, the relevant ones for the IOTA DID Method are: Basic Outputs for value transactions, and Alias Outputs.

 All types of outputs must hold a minimum amount of IOTA coins in order to be stored on the ledger.
 For some output types that can hold data, for instance the Alias Output, the amount of IOTA coins held by the output must cover the byte cost of the data stored.
 This helps to control the ledger size from growing uncontrollably while guaranteeing the data is indefinitely stored on the ledger which is important for resolving DID Documents.
 This deposit is fully refundable and can be reclaimed when the output is destroyed.

-Data saved in an output and covered by byte cost deposit will be saved in *all* nodes of the shimmer network and can be accessed by any node in the network.
+Data saved in an output and covered by the storage deposit will be stored in *all* nodes on the network and can be retrieved from any node.
+This provides strong guarantees for any data stored in the ledger.

 ![Outputs](/img/utxo.png)